grumat/BmpTrace2Win/README.md

 tools are quite Linux-oriented.

-I am really not pleased on writing such a low level support tool as I was expecting to use my hard earned time to develop the https://github.com/grumat/black-magic-probe-msp430 firmware project that is still under heavy development.
+I am really not pleased on writing such a low level support tool as I was expecting to use my hard earned time to develop the https://github.com/grumat/glossy-msp430 firmware project that is still under heavy development.
 So I searched some alternatives before starting this, but was really not having luck with the current alternatives.

-Three options I've tried had its issues as described next.
+Three options I've tried, had its issues as described next.

 ### swolisten.c